-Damon followed that movie by starring with Tom Hanks (in one of his finest everyman portrayals) as the titular soldier in the peerless Saving Private Ryan and with his recent Oscar triumph for the Good Will Hunting screenplay and his and Affleck’s story of two Boston boys being the toast of Hollywood, Damon was the perfect choice to play the young man who Hanks and his team must find and rescue.
+Damon followed that movie by starring with Tom Hanks (in one of his finest ‘everyman’ portrayals) as the titular soldier in the peerless Saving Private Ryan and with his recent Oscar triumph for the Good Will Hunting screenplay and his and Affleck’s story of two Boston boys being the toast of Hollywood, Damon was the perfect choice to play the young man who Hanks and his team must find and rescue.
 Given the subsequent Academy glory that Damon enjoyed, Steven Spielberg’s clever piece of casting was indeed prophetic.

 And then there was a certain Jason Bourne.
 That’s the role that really changed things for me, where I sat up and thought, this guy is terrific, he’s an extremely talented actor.
 Doug Liman’s often underrated version of The Bourne Identity (in light of the two admittedly bravura successors by Paul Greengrass) and the first in what proved an incredibly successful series following Robert Ludlum’s famous assassin, contained a masterstroke in casting Damon.

-Here was a role combining his oft-used persona of intelligence with his hitherto not really explored physical side and the result was absolute dynamite.
+Here was a role combining his oft-used persona of intelligence with his hitherto not really explored the physical side and the result was absolute dynamite.
 His Jason Bourne, struggling with amnesia to make sense of who he is and then not really liking what he finds, was a thrilling, supremely entertaining journey and Damon’s performance – strong but vulnerable, smart, yet still with the capacity to learn (particularly when with the luminous Franka Potente) – was a key part of its enormous success.

-But then for the ones I’ve yet to see, there’s the career-best performance that I have – as LeBoeuf, the initially egocentric but eventually honourable Texas Ranger in the Coen brothers awesome retelling of True Grit.
+But then for the ones I’ve yet to see, there’s the career-best performance that I have.
+For me, that’s as LeBoeuf, the initially egocentric but eventually honourable Texas Ranger in the Coen brothers awesome retelling of True Grit.
 With Jeff Bridges masterful incarnation of Rooster Cogburn on one side and Hailee Steinfeld’s mesmeric debut as Mattie Ross on the other, you needed an actor of complexity and presence to make the film really fly and you got it with Damon’s pitch-perfect performance.
 When he and Mattie part, it’s one of the high points of the movie and is guaranteed to cut you to the quick.

-It perhaps also distills for me that Damon’s now hit a real purple patch as an actor, where the success of the Bourne movies have given him freedom to explore roles that challenge him and allow him to explore an extremely varied range of characters – ones that include the ‘everyman’ tag, where a character can live or die and burn themselves into your consciousness because you identify with them, they are just like you.
+It perhaps also distils for me that Damon’s now hit a real purple patch as an actor, where the success of the Bourne movies have given him the freedom to explore roles that challenge him and allow him to explore an extremely varied range of characters – ones that include the ‘everyman’ tag, where a character can live or die and burn themselves into your consciousness because you identify with them, they are just like you.

 He’s yet to win an Oscar for his acting – he should have won one for his performance in True Grit in my opinion – but maybe it’ll be on the cards when he and Ben Affleck reunite for what’s bound to be a juicy and spot-on biopic of Boston gangster Whitey Bulger.
-There are also upcoming roles in the stunning ensembles of the George Clooney directed World War Two art story The Monuments Men (with Clooney, Cate Blanchett, Jean Dujardin and Bill Murray) and Christopher Nolan’s science fiction movie Interstellar (alongside Anne Hathaway, Jessica Chastain, and Matthew McConaughey).
+There are also upcoming roles in the stunning ensembles of the George Clooney directed World War Two art story The Monuments Men with Clooney, Cate Blanchett, Jean Dujardin and Bill Murray and Christopher Nolan’s science fiction movie Interstellar, alongside Anne Hathaway, Jessica Chastain, and Matthew McConaughey.